neps-in/awesome-tech/readme.md

 # Readme

-This repository contains quite useful resources on the following topics
+This repository contains quite useful resources on the following topics.
+Its in constant update, feel free to **Star** or **Watch** this repository, so that you get update notification as and when we update.

 * General Programming & Design resources [awesome-tech.md](awesome-tech.md).
 * Wordpress Developer's resources [wordpress-resources.md](wordpress-resources.md).